Laser Scanning Microscopy Tutorial

 One method to reduce photobleaching and the associated cytotoxicity is through fast scanning.
 While reducing the amount of time the laser spends on a single point in the image will proportionally decrease the amount of detected signal, it also reduces some of the bleaching mechanisms by allowing the fluorophore to completely relax back to the ground state before the laser is scanned back to that point.
 If the utmost in speed is not a critical issue, one can average several lines or complete frames and build up the signal lost from the shorter integration time.

-The longer excitation wavelength and non-descanned detection ability of MPLSM gives the ability to image deeper within biological tissues.
-Longer wavelengths are less susceptible to scattering by the sample owing the inverse fourth power dependence of scattering and wavelength.
-Typical depth penetration is ~250 - 500 μm, however, imaging as deep as 1 mm has been reported in the literature compared to ~100 μm for confocal LSM.
+The longer excitation wavelength and non-descanned detection ability of multiphoton LSM give the ability to image deeper within biological tissues.
+Longer wavelengths are less susceptible to scattering by the sample because of the inverse fourth power dependence (I-4) of scattering on wavelength.
+Typical penetration depths for multiphoton LSM are 250 - 500 μm, although imaging as deep as 1 mm has been reported in the literature, compared to ~100 μm for confocal LSM.

 Thorlabs recognizes that each imaging application has unique requirements.